 they process.
 Kidney disease can make it even more difficult to get rid of uric acid.
 However, if you produce too much uric acid, or remove too little, the uric acid can form into tiny needle-like crystals that settle in your joints and surrounding tissues.
 KRYSTEXXA works differently to lower your uric acid level and help resolve tophi that form when uric acid crystals build up.

 Many people who have kidney disease can develop gout because diseased kidneys have a harder time removing uric acid from the blood.
 When too much uric acid builds up, uric acid crystals start to form, settle in joints, and cause painful gout attacks.
 Finding a medication that can lower your uric acid level is important.
-There’s evidence that gout may be associated with an increased risk of kidney disease progression.

 Understanding gout and chronic kidney disease (CKD)